-The event run duration is defined as the cumulative processing time for solutions to produce prediction responses across all test cases.
-To ensure timely evaluation and efficient solutions, DARPA will set an evaluation run duration limit prior to each event as part of the Data Competition ICD.
-The time limit for Challenge 2 will be 48 hours for 1273 cases with 13596 segments.
+The evaluation duration is defined as the cumulative processing time for solutions to produce prediction responses across all test cases.
+To ensure timely evaluation and efficient solutions, DARPA will set an evaluation duration limit prior to each event as part of the Data Competition ICD.
+The time limit for Challenge 2 will be 48 hours, where the evaluation dataset contains 1273 cases with 13596 segments.
+The time limit applies to the sum of run times across all three runs in the phase 2 evaluation (see Section 9.6.7).